Adding a Key Broker for Salesforce Service

 You need a Salesforce user account with the following permissions: API Enabled, Manage Encryption Keys, and Modify All Data.
 The organization must have Platform Encryption enabled; only developer and production organizations, not trial organizations, have Platform Encryption available.
 Consult Salesforce Documentation for information on configuring these permissions.

-Create a Salesforce Key Broker Service
+Create a Key Broker for Salesforce Service

-You are redirected to Salesforce sign-in.
+You are redirected to a Salesforce log in portal.

-Enter a service name.
-Choose whether to generate a tenant secret immediately or later.
 If you choose to generate the secret later, refer to Managing a SalesForce KeyBroker Service.
 If you choose to generate a tenant secret immediately, you are prompted to check one or more of the different secret types, which are Data, Deterministic, Analytics, or Search Index.
 Your Salesforce organization must have Analytics and Deterministic secret types enabled to generate those secret types.